Electric form factors of the octet baryons from lattice QCD and chiral extrapolation: Analysis of results

 \subsection{Connected quantities}

 The excellent agreement of the extrapolated isovector nucleon form factor with the experimental result suggests that this lattice study may provide a good indication of the significance of the omitted disconnected quark loop contributions to the form factors.
 In particular, we compare the `connected part' of the proton and neutron electric form factors with the experimental values.
-Any deviation from experiment more significant than that of the isovector results will suggest an important contribution from disconnected loops.
+Any deviation from experiment more significant than that of the isovector results could indicate, among other systematic effects, an important contribution from disconnected loops.
 Figure~\ref{fig:KellyComp} shows extrapolated results for the connected parts of the proton and neutron electric form factors, compared with the Kelly parameterization of experimental results~\cite{Kelly:2004hm}.
-The outstanding agreement between the lattice and experimental results, at all values of $Q^2$, indicates that the omitted disconnected contributions are small compared with the uncertainties of this calculation, provided that other systematic effects are negligible.
-Similar figures displaying results for each of the remaining outer-ring octet baryons, including dipole-like (Eq.~(\ref{eq:diplike})) fits in $Q^2$ for the charged baryons, are given in Appendix~\ref{app:FFPics}.
+The outstanding agreement between the lattice and experimental results, at all values of $Q^2$, indicates that the omitted disconnected contributions are small compared with the uncertainties of this calculation, provided that other systematic effects, such as excited-state contamination, are negligible.
+This is consistent with the results of recent direct lattice studies of disconnected quantities at larger values of the pion mass~\cite{Abdel-Rehim:2013wlz,Bali:2011zzc}.

+We note that as only one value of the source-sink separation is used here~\cite{MagFFs}, it is difficult to estimate the size of excited-state contamination effects quantitatively away from the $Q^2=0$ limit where they must vanish.
+A detailed study similar to that of Ref.~\cite{Green:2014ez} would be a valuable extension of this analysis.

+Figures displaying results for each of the remaining outer-ring octet baryons, including dipole-like (Eq.~(\ref{eq:diplike})) fits in $Q^2$ for the charged baryons, are given in Appendix~\ref{app:FFPics}.